luckymolefe/BestHealth/README.md

 # `BestHealth`

-- __BestHealth is social media application for sharing experience, emotions and memories through photos.__
+- __BestHealth it is an application for Medical Pratcice Management, with Doctor & Administration Panel and also Patients Portal.
+Patiens appointments booking, Billing System & live Reminders.__

 ## `Built With`